TriumphLLC/Blend4Web/deploy/doc/en/_sources/audio.txt

 Below this list, a frequency characteristic of a parametric equalizer is shown.

-The mixer can be controlled using numerical keypad.
+The mixer can be controlled using a numerical keypad.

     * Keys ``8``, ``4``, ``6`` and ``2`` act like arrow keys and are used for switching between different speakers and their parameters.